 - Explore possible careers and receive mentoring about how to achieve your career goals

 Find out more about maximizing your research experience on the COS Undergraduate Research page.
 Undergraduate research involves commitment from both you and your faculty mentor.
 What you gain from this experience ultimately depends on your work and dedication to the project.

 There are two great ways to find research opportunities on campus at the UA:

-- Apply for a formal research program: You can find formal research opportunities on the College of Science Undergraduate Research website.
+- Apply for a formal research program: You can find formal research opportunities on the College of Science Undergraduate Research website or the University of Arizona student research page.
 We also send them out frequently through the EEB Undergraduate email listserv.

 - Contact a faculty member: You can find faculty members on campus who need undergraduate students to help in their labs.
 This College of Science Getting Started Guide is very helpful here.
 Some great ways to find faculty are through the EEB Faculty website, BIO5's BioConnect, or simply by chatting with your professors.
-Scroll down this page for a list of our department's research themes.
+Scroll down to the bottom of this page for a list of our department's research themes.
 Once you've found someone who you're interested in working with, email them to let them know why you're interested and find out if they have any open positions.